hsynlms/COM-GetJavaInfo/README.md

 # GetJavaInfo
 This library allows you to get jdk information, for example to get latest installed version or path, to get list of all installed versions and their paths.

-You can also query if specified version installed that you gave as a parameter.
+You can also query if specified version that given as a paremeter installed.
 If it was installed, returns path otherwise it will return null.

 ## Methods
 All methods that this library contains listed below: